Pfleiderer-Adrian/Pfleiderer-Adrian/README.md

 ### 🔭 I'm working on..
 - M.Sc degree in computer science at the University of Augsburg
+- cyber and data security at Webasto SE

+### I gained previous experience as..
-- internal tools as software developer at Syntegon Technology GmbH
+- software developer at Syntegon Technology GmbH
-- an automated PokerBot to beat human players
+- test engineer at AraCom IT Services AG

 ### 🌱 I'm currently learning..
 - to create and solve complex problems with deep neural networks